Training-free Uncertainty Guidance for Complex Visual Tasks with MLLMs: The Uncertainty-Guided (UG) Framework

 \section{The Uncertainty-Guided (UG) Framework}

-In this section, we detail our proposed Uncertainty-Guided (UG) framework, a training-free approach that enhances MLLM performance on fine-grained perception tasks.
-We begin by establishing the core principle that supports our entire method: actively minimizing a model's intrinsic uncertainty is an effective strategy for maximizing its task performance.
-After empirically validating this principle, we formalize the uncertainty metrics used for scoring visual inputs and then detail the application of our simple ``score-then-answer'' mechanism to three distinct localization challenges.
+In this section, we present the Uncertainty-Guided (UG) framework, a training-free approach that enhances MLLM performance on fine-grained perception tasks.
+We begin by establishing the core principle underlying our method (\cref{subsec:method_principle}): actively minimizing a model's intrinsic uncertainty serves as an effective strategy for localizing salient visual input.
+After empirically validating this principle, we formalize the uncertainty metrics used to score visual inputs (\cref{subsec:method_scoring}) and detail how our simple ``score-then-answer'' mechanism applies to three distinct localization challenges (\cref{subsec:method_application}).